ZhengQY421/CS-1332-Study-Guide/Study Guide.md

   3. Swap that item with the first element.
   4. Repeat but excluding the sorted items.

+### Divide and Conquer Sorts
+- Recursive.
+- Advantage in that portions of the sorting algorithms can be done in parallel (multiple threads).

+### Merge Sort
+- Divide and Conquer
+- **Not** in place, but Stable
+- Performance:
+  - Worst case is O(nlogn)
+  - Best case O(nlogn)
+- Steps:
+  1. Divide the array into 2 equal parts, one part containing the left half and the other the right half.
+  2. Cotinue dividing the previously divided parts until each part only has one element.
+Now each part is sorted
+  3. Merge the two parts together, starting from the part of the only one element.
+     - Have two markers of the elements to add back into the merged array for both parts.
+     1. Take the smaller of the two parts and add that that to the merged array.
+     2. Move the marker to the next element.
+     3. Repeat until all elements in both parts have been added to the merged array.
+     - Note if all elements of one part has been added, no comparisons need to be made and the other part can just be added.
+  4. Repeat for the larger divided parts.

+### Quick Sort
+- Divide and Conquer
+- In-place but **not** Stable
+- Performance:
+  - Best case is O(nlogn)
+  - Worst case is O(n^2)
+- Steps:
+  1. Choose an element at random to be the pivot
+  2. Swap the pivot with the first item
+  3. Set a left marker that starts with the second element, and a right marker that starts at the last item.
+  4. Move the left marker to the right as long as it is smaller than the pivot and doesn't cross the right marker.
+  5. Move the right marker to the left as long as it is bigger than the pivot and doesn't cross the left marker.
+  6. If left and right didn't cross yet after the move, swap the two and move each one left/right by one element.
+  7. The right marker should now be to the left of the left marker.
+  8. Swap the pivot with the right marker, which is the correct position the pivot should be at in the sorted array.
+  9. Perform quick sort to the elements to the left and right of the pivot.
+Repeat until array is sorted.

+### LSD Radix Sort
+- For integers/numbers only
+- **Not** in-place, but Stable
+- Runs a fixed number of iterations each time, depending on the length of the longest number.
+For example, 1000 would yield 4 iterations.
+- Performance:
+  - Depends on the number of items in the array (n) and the length of the longest number (k)
+  - All cases are O(kn)
+- Steps:
+  - Create 19 buckets, and each bucket is a queue.
+Buckets 0 - 8 repesent negative digits -9 to -1, buckets 9 is the 0 digit, and buckets 10 - 18 are positive digits 1 to 9.
+  1. For each iteration, take the least significant digit of each number (beginning with the ones digit).
+For example, 5 is the LSD of 45 in the first iteration.
+  2. Use that digit to calculate the appropriate index.
+  3. Add the number reperesented by that digit to the bucket at that index.
+  4. After all numbers have been added, remove all numbers one at a time starting from bucket 0 and add each number to the array starting at index 0.
+  5. Repeat for the rest of the iterations.
+At each iteration, the LSD is the next most significant digit (the tenth digit after the iteration of the ones digit).

 ## XIV.
 Comparable & Comparator
 ### Comparable